Strategic Partnerships and Relationships

 NTU and Santander now collaborate on a number of different fronts from technological innovation to workforce skills development.
 The next phase of the partnership – Vision 2020 – has a strong focus on delivering opportunities for widening participation or economically disadvantaged students to help further level the graduate level employability playing field.

-The Partnership leverages Fujitsu’s ecosystem approach that aims to make a positive impact to people and wider society through strategic partnerships.
-The Partnership significantly and positively addresses some of the issues and challenges customers, employees and students face.
-This was achieved through several wellbeing and safety projects under a shared approach, and strapline Co-Creation: helping to unlock creativity, knowledge and innovation.
+The Partnership leverages Fujitsu’s ecosystem approach that aims to make a positive impact on people and wider society through strategic partnerships.
+The Partnership significantly and positively addresses some of the issues and challenges faced by customers, employees and students, aligning to Fujitsu’s global purpose to make the world more sustainable by building trust in society through innovation.

-A specific co-creation project already underway between Fujitsu and NTU is the co-development of a simple mobile app solution called BuddyConnect.
-The app focuses on helping employees plan and manage the mental health challenges autism may present in the workplace.
+- the co-development of a mobile app solution focused on helping employees plan and manage mental health challenges in the workplace, with NTU’s School of Science and Technology